bluebird97/zzzfourm/README.md

 # zzz forum

-a anonymous forum for zzz, no user id, no central database(github private repo issue as database)
+a anonymous forum for zzz, no user id, no central database(this repo [issue](https://github.com/bluebird97/zzzfourm/issues) as database)

 # screenshot